anuragraj/philosopher/database.md

 `--annotate`

-Restore the workspace database binary file for the analysis.
-Necessary if the current workspace database structure is lost or broken.
+Creates a indexed binary representation of the database for the analysis.

 `--contam`